We joyfully advanced our storytelling unit today: making math stories!

 To start, I shared some ways my sons use their collection of storytelling bits and bobs at our house.
 Our collection includes animal and people figurines, rocks, shells, fabric and felt, string, crystals, various counters, dice, and more.

 Then we discussed ways to source and create new story props, using free and recycled materials.

-Next, we discussed and modelled how even the simplest things can be transformed into magical objects of wonder when presented in the right narrative by an engaging speaker.
+Next, we discussed and modelled how even the simplest things can be transformed into magical objects of wonder—especially when presented in a compelling narrative by an engaging speaker.

 We reviewed story structure and conventions, and then spoke about the pros and cons of creating stories within constraints.

 Then I asked students to create mathematical stories with a clear beginning, middle and end and at least 3 math questions, preferably using different operations.
 Our story making constraints were for students to select from a limited supplies list, which included just chess pieces, paper, base ten blocks, and counters.
 The purpose of such constraint was to force more creativity within the limits to prove to students that stories depend more on imagination than fancy materials.
 (Another constraint we used was that stories must be “school appropriate”.)